 Not bad for a bank with $570 million in assets.

 The Oklahoma bank’s videos aren’t flashy — and that’s good.
 They have that homegrown and authentic TikTok feel.
 FNB Community Bank posts TikTok videos about financial topics such as creating a budget or why you shouldn’t leave a balance in Venmo, but most videos are just feel-good and fun.
 There’s footage of the bank’s ugly sweater contest and recipes for pumpkin spice cookies.
+(Editor’s Note: The video has since been removed from Tiktok.)

 The FNB videos have a similar look and feel regardless of the topic.
 They are all set to music and feature captions rather than audio.
 Other smaller banks using TikTok include Farmers State Bank of Alto Pass, Ill., and Flagship Bank Minnesota, Wayzata, Minn.